 - Note the size of the image container in BookWright (as seen by clicking the container).

-- In a photo editing program (such as Photoshop, Preview or whatever you have available) reduce the image dimensions so they're closer to the container size found in step ii.
-If the image dimensions are a little bit over that's fine.
+- In a photo editing program (such as Adobe Photoshop, Preview or whatever you have available) reduce the image dimensions so they're closer to the container size found in step 2.
+If the image dimensions are a little bit larger, that's fine.
 You might not be able to get an exact match.
 But try to get them as close as possible, within 15% or so.